cstbox/ext-evtdb/README.md

 ## Runtime dependencies

-This extensions requites the CSTBox core to be already installed.
+This extension requires the CSTBox core to be already installed.